Hoffmation/Hoffmation-Base/README.md

 ## How can I use it?
 This library *can* be used in conjunction with or as addition to own base projects, but it's intended to be used with the configuration project [Hoffmation-Express](https://github.com/theimo1221/Hoffmation-Express) which uses this library via a [npm package](https://www.npmjs.com/package/hoffmation-base).

+Whether you use it with Hoffmation-Express or with your own controller code, make sure you pass a valid config file (see [`src/server/config/private`](src/server/config/private) for an example) and a valid ioBroker device tree (you can find more information about that in the Hoffmation-Express project).

 ### Base requirements
 In order to get the library running correctly, the following requirements should be met:
 * You use ioBroker for all devices that you want to control or read from